 - Immediately wash cuts carefully with soap and water.

 - Apply antiseptic.
 Doctors often suggest iodine, antibacterial ointments and hydrogen peroxide, all available at pharmacies.
 Aloe, tea tree oil and honey, however, are equally effective natural alternatives.

 The gel inside Aloe vera’s fleshy leaves is best known as a treatment for minor burns, but it also helps treat cuts.
 In fact, aloe became medically prominent more than 2,000 years ago when Alexander the Great’s army used it as a treatment for battle wounds.
 Modern researchers have identified several reasons why aloe gel spurs wound healing: It has antibacterial, antifungal and antiviral compounds that help prevent wound infections.
 It also has immune-stimulating and anti-inflammatory compounds, and it stimulates collagen synthesis and skin regeneration.
 Aloe contains vitamins C and E, plus the mineral zinc.

 “Most household cuts and burns occur in the kitchen,” San Francisco-based family doctor Anne Simons says.
 “Keep a potted aloe plant in yours, and you’ll have fresh gel handy whenever you need it.
 Just snip off a leaf, slit it open, scoop out the gel and apply it.”

-When British explorer Capt.
-James Cook first arrived in Australia in 1777, he found the indigenous people treating wounds with crushed tea tree leaves (Melaleuca alternifolia).
+The indigenous people treated wounds with crushed tea tree leaves (Melaleuca alternifolia).
 The oil in tea tree leaves is a powerful antiseptic.